 & Jerry, ready with rod and reel, manages to outfox the fox and the hound

 by reeling the box of victuals back into their home!

 Trivia & Notes:

 - The fox says to Tom and Jerry, "You're right.
 A hot bath will relax my

 nerves."
 Obviously, Tom and Jerry talked to the fox off camera.

 - Lenny Weinrib voices the fox, in a manner which imitates the late Paul Lynde (1926-82).
 He provided similar

 vocalizations for the titular character in "Robin Ho-Ho."

 - "The Outfoxed Fox" borrows a bit from Baby Butch (1954).

-initially named Jasper and Jinx).
-Metro-Goldwyn-Mayer was less than impressed with the usual run-of-the-mill cat-and-mouse formula.
-However, the studio reconsidered with the short's huge audience response and ensuing Oscar nomination.
+initially named Jasper and Jinx), the studio reconsidered with the short's huge audience response and ensuing Oscar nomination.